wiremock/wiremock.org/_site/docs/junit-jupiter.md

 ---
 description: >
-  WireMock includes a JUnit Jupiter extension which is used to manage the lifecycle and configuration of one or more WireMock instances in your test case.
+  Use WireMock's JUnit Jupiter extension
 ---

 # Using WireMock in JUnit 5 (Jupiter)

-The JUnit 5+ Jupiter extension simplifies running of one or more WireMock instances in a Jupiter test class.
+Use WireMock's includes a JUnit Jupiter extension to:

+- simplify running of one or more WireMock instances from a Jupiter test class.
+- manage the lifecycle and configuration of one or more WireMock instances in your test case.

-It supports two modes of operation - declarative (simple, limited configuration options) and programmatic (less simple, very configurable).
+It supports two modes of operation:

+- declarative (simple, wiht limited configuration options).
+- programmatic (less simple, and very configurable).

-These are both explained in detail below.
+These options are both explained in detail below.

 ## Basic usage - declarative

-The extension can be applied to your test class declaratively by annotating it with `@WireMockTest`.
-This will run a single WireMock server, defaulting to a random port, HTTP only (no HTTPS).
+Use `@WireMockTest`. to apply the extension to your test class declaratively by annotating it.
+This runs a single WireMock server, defaulting to a random port, HTTP only (no HTTPS).

 To get the running port number, base URL or a DSL instance you can declare a parameter of type `WireMockRuntimeInfo`